 Also known as Cadmium Gold, KDM Gold was widely used across India, as it allowed the jewellers to create intricate jewellery designs while maintaining the purity of the Gold.

-The difference between KDM gold and 916 gold and 24 karat gold mainly lies in composition and percentage of pure gold used.
+The difference between KDM gold, 916 gold and 24 karat gold mainly lies in the composition and percentage of pure gold used.

 The Origins of KDM Gold

 Gold jewellery is an intricate art form, which involves bending and reshaping gold into different forms to achieve a beautiful collection of jewellery that's available in the market.